top of page

 “Producing endorphins on all levels, right?!”

-So, dear ladies, please give yourselves the chance to get used to the renovations happening inside your body.
-Seek, don't give up, and stick with what you love and what energizes you.
+So, dear ladies, please give yourselves the chance to adapt to the changes happening inside your body.
+Keep searching, don't give up, and stick with what you love and what energizes you.

 Love & kisses, Helena 💖🦩